 You always want to prepare for worst-case scenarios.
 In the event your car ends up breaking down on the side of the road, or you need to leave your car behind momentarily, you want a small bag to take with you with key items.
 An overnight bag should include a change of clothes and essential toiletries.
 If you have an infant in tow, be sure to include a bag filled with diapers, wipes, and baby food as well.

-There are a number of miscellaneous items you need available but may not know where to put.
+There are a number of miscellaneous items you need available but may not know where to put them.
 Some of these essentials include:

 - Phone charger